LegalizeAdulthood/refactor-test-suite/Contributing.md

 1. Locate the source file for the existing test cases.
 1. Review the existing test cases to make sure that your new tests check a different scenario than existing test cases.
-1. For each new test case:
-   1. Add a test case to the source file.
+1. Add the new test cases to the source files using temporary test markers of the form `#GOINK#: ID <instructions>` instead of `#TEST#: ID <instructions>`.
+   This temporary marker will prevent automated test failures while you develop the test cases.
+Add runtime tests for the new test cases to validate the semantics of the code being refactored.
+1. After all the test cases have been added, use the support tool [add-tests](#executable-add-tests) to adjust the temporary test markers with appropriate test markers for the refactoring, numbering new test cases for you.
+1. Build the test suite.
+You should get no errors, but warnings about missing diffs for your new test cases.
-   1. Commit the test case with git to have a record of the source code before it is refactored.
+1. Commit the test cases with git to have a record of the source code before it is refactored.
-   1. Execute the test case and record the results:
+1. Execute the test cases and record the results:
    1. Add the test case id and result to the table
-      1. If the test case failed, create a bug report with the product vendor.
+   1. If the test case failed, consider creating a bug report with the product vendor.
 Include a copy of the test suite by creating an archive with `git archive`, e.g. `git archive -o before.zip HEAD`
    1. Add a link to the bug report in the results table.
 1. Revert any changes made by the refactoring to restore the original test case code.
-   1. Repeat for any remaining test cases.
+1. The [support scripts](#support-scripts) can assist you in recording test results, read through them before executing your new test cases.
-1. Use the support tool [test-diffs](#executable-test-diffs) to validate that all your new test cases have diffs recorded for the expected results.
+1. Build the test suite to validate that all warnings about missing diffs are gone.
 1. Use the support tool [test-results](#executable-test-results) to validate your changes to the results file for the tool you're testing.
 1. Run `ctest --preset default` to validate your changes to the results file for all the tools.